 Best Things to do in Riviera Maya Yucatan

 The best things to do in the Riviera Maya?
 Not surprisingly, immersing yourself in Mayan heritage is the highlight of a visit to this stretch of the Yucatan Peninsula.
-With this guide, we recommend an itinerary of the best cultural experiences in the Riviera Maya and nearby, including Mayan temples, dare-devil performances, spectacular cenotes, as well as a stunning colonial city.
+With this guide, we recommend the best cultural experiences in and near the Riviera Maya.
+These include Mayan temples, dare-devil performances, spectacular cenotes, and a stunning colonial city.

 The Riviera Maya is the nickname for 100 miles of coastline of the Yucatan Peninsula.
 It extends from Playa del Carmen to the Mayan site of Tulum.
 The Riviera Maya is the eastern part of the Mexican state of Quintana Roo, and we cover some of its inland attractions that are easy day trips.
 Those excursions include the ancient Maya temple of Coba, and the small colonial city of Valladolid.
 We also give you a glimpse of UNESCO World Heritage Site Chichen Itza in the neighboring state of Yucatan, which is about two hours from Playa del Carmen.